-Symbols for PDCCH monitoring in the slots configured for PDCCH monitoring (see monitoringSlotPeriodicityAndOffset).
+The first symbol(s) for PDCCH monitoring in the slots configured for PDCCH monitoring (see monitoringSlotPeriodicityAndOffset and duration).
 The most significant (left) bit represents the first OFDM in a slot.
 The least significant (right) bit represents the last symbol.
+The bit(s) set to one identify the first OFDM symbol(s) of the control resource set within a slot.
 Corresponds to L1 parameter 'Montoring-symbols-PDCCH-within-slot' (see 38.213, section 10)